finom/seemple.js.org/html/en/getting-started.md

 After you've learned the most important API parts you can hardily start doing fantastic things.
 Classes, methods and properties marked with [[i class="imp-level-1"]][[/i]] need to be learned primarily.

 ### [[i class="imp-level-2"]][[/i]] The second level - recommended to learn
-If you already know the quick-start basics, you can look at other methods and properties of Matreshka.
+If you already know the quick-start basics, you can look at other methods and properties of Seemple.

 ### [[i class="imp-level-3"]][[/i]] The third level - other methods and properties
-We've hidden rarely used parts (Matreshka API is really rich).
-If you want to know everything about Matreshka, turn on "Advanced mode" checkbox from the menu.
+We've hidden rarely used parts (Seemple API is really rich).
+If you want to know everything about Seemple, turn on "Advanced mode" checkbox from the menu.

 **Warning**.
 If you open a link to a method or a property of the third level of importance, the "Advanced mode" is turned on automatically.